klemens-morgenstern/design/test/test.md

 The Json Backend is used when executing the test on a device which can create files.
 It skips the intermediate step of the GDB backend.

+### Empty Backend

+This backend generates no output, but it will analyze the test results.
+Hence it can give a boolean result of the test.
+This backend is used for a test on the buliding machine.
+It is made to be included into the CI system, to validate the build.

 ## Example
 The names of the macros have no prefix, since the macros will only be included into one source file.
 A complex example using the cte functionality can be found [here](cte.md).
 Analogous the test can be used without a cte, though the syntax stays the same.

 ## Requirements

 Requirements shall be created in the reqif format.
 This has a very poweful editor plugin for eclipse.
 Since it stores it's data in an xml format, it can be used efficently by a diff tool.
 So it can be stored in a repository.
 It can then be read by a converter tool, which generates an output which can be parsed by doxygen.
 Additionally export to latex shall be given.

+# Status

+ - All functionality has a proof-of-concept
+ - Basic implementation of the C++-Test library.